Schuyler-Minor/frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Meet the developers
+## Meet the developers working on the entire project

-Schuyler Minor, Aaron Mendez, Hailey Magoline, Jordanchaz, Anthony Coman, Danielle Yvette Strazzeri.
+Frontend: Schuyler Minor, Aaron Mendez, Hailey Magoline

+Backend: Jordan Chaz Cabanada, Anthony Coman, Danielle Yvette Strazzeri

 <!-- The page will reload when you make changes.\
 You may also see any lint errors in the console.